Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Take the Port Cable Car to Montjuïc

-After lunch, make your way to the Port Cable Car (San Sebastián Tower), which offers a scenic ride from Barceloneta to Montjuïc, a park and hilltop with panoramic views of the city.
+Next, make your way over to the Port Cable Car (San Sebastián Tower), where you can take a cable car ride from Barceloneta to Montjuïc.

-Cable Car to Montjuïc Castle
+Cable Car to Montjuïc Castle (Optional)

 This historic fortress was a strategic part of the city’s defense for centuries and has now been turned into a museum.